zw-sun/ng-tools/projects/ngx-hover-color/README.md

 # NgxHoverColor

+Move ngx-hover-color to scope @just-so-so.

 Angular tool for changing hover color, see [demo](https://stackblitz.com/edit/ngx-hover-color-example).

 Import:

-        import { NgxHoverColorModule } from 'ngx-hover-color';
+        import { NgxHoverColorModule } from '@just-so-so/ngx-hover-color';

 You can add default hover color in this way: